JvFern4ndes/JvFern4ndes/README.md

 - 👋 Hi, I’m João Victor Fernandes
+- 🐱‍🏍 Currently i work as a machine operator
-- 👀 I’m interested in Desenvolvimento Web e Mobile
+- 👀 I’m interested in Desenvolvimento Web and Mobile
-- 🌱 I’m currently learning HTML5, CSS3 e JavaScript
+- 🌱 I’m currently learning HTML5, CSS3 and JavaScript
 - 📫 How to reach me

 <div>